 Rose begs, again, that Nancy stay with them, but Nancy repeats that she is loyal to the scoundrels she lives with, that it is too late for her, that she cannot be redeemed.
 Nancy tells Rose, further, that she can be met on London bridge every Sunday night between eleven and twelve to talk with Rose and whomever Rose brings along.
 Nancy refuses money from Rose but takes her blessings, and saying that she (Nancy) has "no roof but a coffin-lid," heads out again into the night, leaving Rose shocked by the evening's revelations.

 An important use of coffin symbolism.
-The coffin, later in the novel, will come to symbolize also Agnes Fleming, Oliver's mother, who was similarly good-natured, like Nancy, but who succumbed, like Nancy, to moral temptation in agreeing to have a liaison with Edward before marriage.
+The coffin, later in the novel, will come to symbolize also Agnes Fleming, Oliver's mother, who was similarly good-natured, like Nancy, but who succumbed, like Nancy, to moral temptation in agreeing to have a liaison with Edwin before marriage.
 Nancy has also made decisions that push her into a life of crime from which she cannot escape.